Wall Street Analyst Downgrade People's United Financial Inc. [PBCT]. What else is Wall St. saying

 M&T Bank Corporation (NYSE: MTB) (“M&T”) and People’s United Financial, Inc. (NASDAQ: PBCT) (“People’s United”) issued an update on their pending merger to create a diversified, community-focused banking franchise.
 Last week, M&T issued Worker Adjustment and Retraining Notification (WARN) in two states, Connecticut and Vermont.
 The majority of the reductions would be effective in 2022.

-People’s United Financial Inc. stock has also loss -0.79% of its value over the past 7 days.
-However, PBCT stock has declined by -14.75% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -8.61% and gained 26.45% year-on date.
+The stocks have a year to date performance of 26.30 percent and weekly performance of -1.74 percent.
+The stock has been moved at -12.91 percent over the last six months.
+The stock has performed 3.35 percent around the most recent 30 days and changed -13.32 percent over the most recent 3-months.

-The market cap for PBCT stock reached $6.88 billion, with 421.10 million shares outstanding and 418.63 million shares in the current float.
-Compared to the average trading volume of 3.30M shares, PBCT reached a trading volume of 3238856 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.38M shares, PBCT reached to a volume of 3276647 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about People’s United Financial Inc. [PBCT]: